Encoding Domain Knowledge in Multi-view Latent Variable Models: A Bayesian Approach with Structured Sparsity: DOMAIN-INFORMED MULTI-VIEW MODELING

-where $\mathbf{\Theta} =\mathbf{Y}, \mathbf{X}, \mathbf{W}, \mathbf{\Lambda}, \mathbf{\Delta}, \mathbf{\tau}, \mathbf{C}, \mathbf{\Psi}$, and
+where $\mathbf{\Theta} =\mathbf{X}, \mathbf{W}, \mathbf{\Lambda}, \mathbf{\Delta}, \mathbf{\tau}, \mathbf{C}, \mathbf{\Psi}$, and

 Inference is performed by introducing a fully factorized family of parameterized distributions $q_{\phi}\left(\mathbf{\Theta}\right) = \prod_{\theta \in \mathbf{\Theta}} q_{\phi}\left(\theta\right) $ to approximate the intractable posterior $p\left(\mathbf{\Theta}\mid\mathbf{Y}\right)$.
 We maximize the evidence lower bound with respect to the variational parameters $\phi$, which, in return reduces the gap between the true and the approximate posterior in terms of the KL divergence.
-The family of normal distributions is a natural choice for approximating $\mathbf{X}$ and $\mathbf{W}$, whereas, for the rest of the parameters we assert the log-Normal distribution to ensure positive samples\citep{ghosh2018structured}.
+The family of normal distributions is a natural choice for approximating $\mathbf{X}$ and $\mathbf{W}$, whereas, for the rest of the parameters we assert the log-Normal distribution to ensure positive samples~\citep{ghosh2018structured}.
 The resulting optimization objective

-is amenable to black box stochastic variational inference\citep{ranganath2014black, hoffman2013stochastic}, which involves sampling from the variational distribution, and taking unbiased but noisy Monte Carlo estimates of the gradient $\nabla_{\phi}\mathcal{L}$.
-In addition, the reparameterization trick\citep{kingma2013auto} further stabilizes the optimization procedure, in which the random variables are expressed as a combination of deterministic variables and external random noise, thereby greatly reducing the variance of the MC estimates.
-We provide an implementations for optimization using Pyro\citep{bingham2019pyro} on GitHub\footnote{\href{https://github.com/MLO-lab/MuVI}{https://github.com/MLO-lab/MuVI}}.
+is amenable to automated stochastic variational inference~\citep{ranganath2014black, hoffman2013stochastic}, which involves sampling from the variational distribution, and taking unbiased but noisy Monte Carlo estimates of the gradient $\nabla_{\phi}\mathcal{L}$.
+In addition, the reparameterization trick~\citep{kingma2013auto} further stabilizes the optimization procedure, in which the random variables are expressed as a combination of deterministic variables and external random noise, thereby greatly reducing the variance of the MC estimates.
+We provide an implementation of MuVI using Pyro~\citep{bingham2019pyro} on GitHub\footnote{\href{https://github.com/MLO-lab/MuVI}{https://github.com/MLO-lab/MuVI}}.

-\section{Experiments}
+\section{EXPERIMENTS}